rycus86/podlike/README.md

 - [ ] Support for many-many more settings you can configure for the components' containers
 - [ ] CPU and Memory limit and reservation distribution within the pod
 - [ ] How does memory limit and reservation on the components affect Swarm scheduling
-- [ ] Do we want logs collected from the components
 - [ ] The stop grace period of the components should be smaller than the controller's
 - [ ] The stop grace period is not visible on containers, only on services
 - [ ] Swarm service labels are not visible on containers, only on services
 - [ ] With volume sharing enabled, the Docker socket will be visible to all components, when visible to the controller
-- [ ] Sharing Swarm secrets and configs with the components
+- [x] Sharing Swarm secrets and configs with the components - copy on start
+- [x] Do we want logs collected from the components - now optional

 ## License